PandaMods-Dev/Pandas-Extra-Details/README.md

 * [Q] Are there any plans to add more features to the mod in the future.
   * [A] Yes im always looking for more cool details to add to the game, if you have any of your own ideas, please leave them on my discord server [here](https://discord.gg/wjPt4vEfXb)
 * [Q] Does this mod support Resource packs.
-  * [A] Only Resource packs that only changes the textures or are made for the mod works.
+  * [A] Only Resource packs that only changes the textures or has support for the mod.

+## Technical Stuff:
+The mod uses the [Forgix](https://github.com/PacifistMC/Forgix) project to merge the mods into one jar.
+If you need separate files you can find them on Github

 ---
 ### Do you need a cheap Minecraft server and want to support me, click the banner below and sign up, you can also use my code to get 15% off you first month at Kinetic Hosting.